CorentinRegnier/vault-assessment-prometheus-exporter/vault_monitor/expiration_monitor/README.md

 * `mount_point` - auth engine mount point
 * `entity_id` - the entity id to monitor
 * `entity_name` - a human readable name for the entity.
 This does not have to match the name used in Vault, as it is not used to look up the entity.

+#### Monitor flag Configuration

+* `field` - The name of the metadata key to check in `custom_metadata`.
+Monitoring will only be enabled for secrets where this key is present and matches the expected value.
+* `truthy_value` - The string value that the `field` must match to activate monitoring for a given secret.
+If the value differs or the key is absent, the secret is skipped.